byu-oit/handel-codepipeline/docs/phase-types/codebuild.rst

      - No
      - {}
      - A set of key/value pairs that will be injected into the running CodeBuild jobs.
+   * - build_role
+     - string
+     - No
+     - Handel-created role
+     - The role that will be assigned to the CodeBuild project.
+This role must already exist in your account and must be assumable by CodeBuild.
    * - extra_resources
      - :ref:`codebuild-extras`
      - No